Preparing for a 2020 Minimum Wage Increase

 It's that time of year!
-Minimum wage increases will happen January 1, 2019 for SEVERAL states, which all have the minimum set higher than the Federal $7.25 requirement.
+Minimum wage increases will happen January 1, 2020 for SEVERAL states, which all have the minimum set higher than the Federal $7.25 level.
 In preparation for the increases, review the rate table and perform a basic compensation analysis for other wage scenarios to avoid potential wage and hour risk.

 Perform a Compensation Analysis

 - Re-Calculate exempt employees salary requirements.
 To ensure it meets California state exempt employee salary requirements after the minimum wage increase. * Note: this is a CA state requirement for exempt employees.
 City Ordinances do not apply to the state salary threshold obligations.
 The state of California obligates employers to pay at least two times the state minimum wage for exempt employees.
 When state minimum wage increases, so must this salary threshold for exempt employees.

 - Review Overtime/double-time and other pay calculations.
 Make sure they reflect all changes and amendments to the wage and hour laws (state and federal) effective January 1, 2020.
 Overtime/double-time, meal periods, weighted average and regular rates of pay for blended rates, etc.

 - Adjust the minimum wage threshold for piece-rate, commission or other complex wage calculations.